sepalani/MHTrIDA/save/README.md

 # Save
+In the the Monster Hunter Tri save there are 3 kind of files.
+ * The network file which store some network settings, like the network assistance code.
+ * The system file, I really don't know what are in there and it isn't a priority as of right now.
+ * Then the most interesting part, data files.

+These data files are "files" where you can store hunters, all their properties and they also store common option settings for them.
+This post will more likely detail all the content found in these data files and sometimes how to exploit them.

 Checksum
 --------
 The game uses a checksum to check the save integrity.
-To compute the checksum you need to add each byte from the address 0x09 to the end of the file.
+To compute the checksum you need to add each byte from the address 0x08 (which is the 9th byte) to the end of the file.
  * Checksum address: 0x04 [Size: 4 bytes (uint32)]

 File Options
 ------------
  * TODO

 Hunter Profile
 --------------
  * TODO

 Item Box
 --------
  * TODO

 Equip Box
 ---------
  * TODO

 Day-Night Cycle/Quest Location
 ------------------------------
 Your quests can begin at different places.
 One single byte sets where you're going (in offline mode), the exact same byte that sets the day-night cycle which takes respectively the value 0 and 1.
 Unfortunately if the value is above 1 (which should normally never happen) you're going somewhere else allowing you to change the quest location.

 Arena Records
 -------------